richashworth/worksheets/fp-patterns/monads/Notes.md

 # Monads

-"A monad is a control mechanism for sequencing computations" -- [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/)
+> A monad is a control mechanism for sequencing computations -- [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/)

 Monads allow us to provide the computation (as a function parameter to `flatMap`), and based on the